Left Coast Right Watch

 Scott is listed as a media contact for Oakland United to Recall Sheng Thao (OUST) and Foundational Oakland Unites, both of which refused to cooperate with ethics investigators over potential campaign law violations.
 He is also one of the founders of Neighbors Together Oakland (NTO), which had their nonprofit status revoked in November 2023, along with Mollie Westphal, the president of real estate giant Monarq Inc. Westphal donated just under $1,000 to Scott’s 2022 campaign for mayor, as well as $15,000 for the campaign to recall Alameda County District Attorney Pamela Price.
 Her husband, Ruslan Spektor, donated $2,000 to OUST.

-The president of OUST, Brenda Harbin-Forte, is running for city attorney against incumbent Ryan Richardson.
+The president of OUST, Brenda Harbin-Forte, is running for city attorney against Chief Assistant City Attorney Ryan Richardson.
 Harbin-Forte is a retired judge who was removed from the police commission by Mayor Thao in 2023.
 She subsequently donated $5,000 to the recall effort against Thao, though she denies her removal played any part in that decision.
 She opposed the firing of former Oakland Police Chief LeRonne Armstrong in the wake of his failure to hold officers to account for various scandals that required federal monitors to continue overseeing the department.
 Armstrong is currently running for Oakland city council.
 Further, proponents of a coal terminal in Oakland have spent $24,000 supporting Harbin-Forte’s campaign, spearheaded by lobbyist Greg McConnell and hedge fund manager Jonathan Brooks.

 McConnell and Brooks founded SOS Oakland, a political action committee that endorsed Harbin-Forte and Armstrong in their respective campaigns.
 SOS Oakland received donations from LeRonne Armstrong and Singer Associates.
 The latter is a PR firm run by Sam Singer that has represented the Oakland Police Officers Association, LeRonne Armstrong, and Chevron, among others.